alfonso-torres/eng84_Highly_Available_app/README.md

 4. Pay Only for What You Need: AWS Auto Scaling can help you optimize your utilization and cost efficiencies when consuming AWS services so you only pay for the resources you actually need.
 When demand drops, AWS Auto Scaling will automatically remove any excess resource capacity so you avoid overspending.

-- Auto Scaling with Load Balancing:
+_- Auto Scaling with Load Balancing:_

 To use Elastic Load Balancing with your Auto Scaling group, you attach the load balancer to your Auto Scaling group to register the group with the load balancer.
 Your load balancer acts as a single point of contact for all incoming web traffic to your Auto Scaling group.